Diffusion Probabilistic Models for Structured Node Classification: Related Work

-\textbf{Structured prediction algorithms.} Structured prediction algorithms aim to model the dependencies within the output space.
-One representative framework is conditional random fields \citep[CRFs]{sutton2012introduction}, which output Markov random fields conditioned on the input.
-CRFs describe the dependencies between predictions using pair-wise potential functions.
-They have shown success in many applications, e.g., part-of-speech tagging \citep{pvs2007part} and entity recognition \citep{patil2020named}.
-In another line of research, iterative classification algorithms \citep[ICAs]{neville2000iterative} incorporate the target-wise dependencies via iterative message-passing updates between predictions.
+\textbf{Graph neural networks (GNNs).} Graph neural networks (GNNs) are neural networks specifically designed to handle graph-structured data.
+Over the past years, GNNs have shown promising outcomes in various tasks related to graph representation learning \citep{kipf2016semi, hamilton2017inductive, velivckovic2017graph, chamberlain2021grand}.
+In the case of node classification, GNNs aggregate neighboring node information and generate node representations for label predictions.
+Their expressive power has been analyzed through the lens of the Weisfeiler-Lehman (WL) test \citep{weisfeiler1968reduction}, a classical algorithm to distinguish non-isomorphic graphs.
+For example, Xu et al.~\citep{xu2018powerful} proved how the expressive power of conventional GNNs is bounded by the 1-dimensional WL (1-WL) test.

-\textbf{Graph-structured prediction with GNNs.} Recently, several works focus on combining deep neural networks with structured prediction algorithms \citep{belanger2016structured, graber2018deep, garcia2019combining, qu2019gmnn, hang2021collective, du2022learning, qu2022neural}.
-In particular, researchers have considered GNN-based graph-structured prediction for node classification \citep{qu2019gmnn, hang2021collective, qu2022neural}.
-First, \citet{qu2019gmnn} parameterize the potential functions of a CRF using a GNN and train the CRF using pseudo-likelihood maximization \citep{besag1975statistical}.
-As an alternative way to train the CRF, \citet{qu2022neural} proposed a training scheme based on a GNN-based proxy for the potential functions.
-Both methods achieve superior performance by combining the expressive power of GNNs and the ability of CRFs to make graph-structured predictions. \citet{hang2021collective} propose an ICA-based learning framework of GNNs that updates each node-wise prediction by aggregating previous predictions on neighboring nodes.
-Finally, \citet{ma2019flexible} solves the problem with a generative framework that learn the joint distribution of node features, labels, and graph structure.
+\textbf{Structured node classification with GNNs.} Apart from investigating the power of GNNs to discriminate isomorphic graphs, several studies focused on improving the ability of GNNs to learn the joint dependencies \citep{belanger2016structured, graber2018deep, garcia2019combining, qu2019gmnn, hang2021collective, du2022learning, qu2022neural}.
+In particular, researchers have considered GNN-based structured node classification \citep{qu2019gmnn, hang2021collective, qu2022neural}.
+First, Qu et al., \citep{qu2019gmnn} parameterize the potential functions of conditional random fields using a GNN and train it using pseudo-likelihood maximization \citep{besag1975statistical}.
+Next, Qu et al., \citep{qu2022neural} proposed a training scheme with a GNN-based proxy for the conditional random field.
+Hang et al., \citep{hang2021collective} proposed an iterative classification algorithm-based learning framework of GNNs that updates each node-wise prediction by aggregating previous predictions on neighboring nodes.